Myra Dinnerstein: Career

 The couple moved to Tucson, Arizona in July 1970, where Leonard had secured a professorship in history at the University of Arizona.
 Dinnerstein lectured in the continuing education department of the university and also taught courses at Pima Community College from 1971.
 She began offering a course in women's history at the University of Arizona in 1974, and the following year was selected as the inaugural director of the newly established field of women's studies.
 Dinnerstein recalled that it was difficult to prove that the field was legitimate and in the beginning the entire program consisted of herself and a secretary, and was only offered as an academic minor.
 Designing an interdisciplinary curricula, she used teachers from other departments with specialties in history, literature, sociology, and other fields to incorporate women's achievements in those fields.
 In 1976, she worked with Laurel L. Wilkening to establish the university's program on women in science and engineering.

 In 1977, Dinnerstein became one of the founding members of the National Women's Studies Association, serving on the coordinating council as a representative of the Southwest region and as treasurer of the national organization.
 Her university office was moved in 1978 into the mathematics building, which had no women's restrooms.
 By 1983, the university had accredited an undergraduate degree in women's studies and she developed a master's degree program in 1995.
 Full department status was granted in 1997 with eight permanent faculty members.
 In 1999, the Arizona State Legislature unsuccessfully attempted to dismantle the program after a parent complained that lesbians were included in a literary course.
 Dinnerstein dismissed the complaint saying that women's studies had always included lesbian history and should continue to include both heterosexual and homosexual issues.
-She stated that erasure of lesbian involvement in women's movements and activities was a "way of devaluing woman and trying to keep women quiet".
+She stated that erasure of lesbian involvement in women's movements and activities was a "way of devaluing woman and trying to keep women quiet."

 Dinnerstein and her husband both retired in May 2003, but she continued to work with the university, serving on the Millennium Project Oversight Committee.
 She was one of the first honorees of the Women's Plaza of Honor, dedicated in 2005.
-On April 24, 2025 she was inducted into the Arizona Women's Hall of Fame for her contribution to Women's Studies.
+On April 24, 2025, she was inducted into the Arizona Women's Hall of Fame for her contribution to Women's Studies.

+Death

+Dinnerstein died in Tucson on July 15, 2026, at the age of 92.